Rkil3/Rkil3.github.io/README.md

 ![parts](https://cdn.sparkfun.com/r/600-600/assets/learn_tutorials/3/3/7/Redbot_Kit-00_annotated_updated.jpg)

-You will only need the physical components and the 2 Gearbox DC Motor.
+You will only need the physical components, the 2 Gearbox DC Motor, and the Batteries.

 ## Step 2
 ![image](https://cdn.sparkfun.com//assets/parts/3/8/9/9/09835-01a.jpg)